 - Data management and sharing with other SRFs

 - Medical chart reviews and data extraction

-- Qualitative research including as transcription and thematic analysis
+- Qualitative research including transcription and thematic analysis

-- Identification of and engagement with clinical and community partners
+- Identification of and engagement with clinical and collaborators and healthcare systems

 The Director offers thoughtful, study-specific consultation on “best practices” for POP Sciences research methods, suitable community partners, and other MCC SRFs that will enhance the rigor and reach of a given study.
 Pre-award consultation services could include the following:

 - Selecting reliable and valid patient-reported outcomes (e.g., pain, distress)